iotaledger/iota.rs/documentation/docs/overview.md

 your application.

 This stateless approach makes iota.rs easy to use and understand.
 But since you are in full control of data management, you are also fully responsible for it, which could feel overwhelming if you handle complex or sensitive data.
-If you plan on managing funds in your application, take a look at our [wallet.rs library](https://wiki.iota.org/wallet.rs/welcome) instead.
-It allows you to manage your user's funds safely, and it already includes our best security practices.
-It uses [stronghold.rs](https://wiki.iota.org/stronghold.rs/welcome) to store sensitive data and iota.rs to communicate with the IOTA network and, unlike iota.rs, it has a state.

 ## Supported Languages